← Back to 漢書

 使

 Before he rose to power, Gaozu had once traveled with Zhang Er.
 After Qin conquered Wei, bounties were posted: one thousand jin for Zhang Er and five hundred for Chen Yu.
 They changed their identities, fled to Chen, and worked as local gatekeepers.
 Once, when an official beat Chen Yu for a minor fault, Chen Yu tried to resist, but Zhang Er restrained him and made him endure it.
-After the official departed, Zhang Er scolded him and asked what he had told him from the beginning.
-He asked whether Chen Yu would throw his life away over a petty humiliation.
+After the official left, Zhang Er rebuked him, saying, "What did I tell you from the start?
+Would you throw your life away over a petty insult from a minor clerk?"
 Chen Yu apologized.

 5